Best Induction Hobs of 2026

 The Hisense HI6401BSC Hob offers efficient cooking with five induction zones that heat pans twice as fast as gas, ensuring the rest of the surface remains cool for safety.
 The intuitive touch control panel makes it easy for you to adjust settings, while the rapid boil feature is ideal for quickly preparing high-temperature dishes.
 Additionally, the child lock provides peace of mind by preventing accidental adjustments, making it a great choice for families.

-EMtronics 2800W Double Induction Cooker Hob
+Aobosi Double Induction Hob with Timer

 NEFF N30 Induction Hob with PowerBoost